Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-01.md

 and the Takeover power will come as a surprise.

-It's not quite enough to make me like them as enemies, since I'm not really that fond of khytons either, that's on me and not on this stat block.
+It's not quite enough to make me like them as enemies, since I'm not really that fond of kytons either, but that's on me and not on this stat block.

 [1]: https://bira.github.io/octopus-carnival/2019/11/21/devils.html